How to Get Into Columbia University: Acceptance Rate & Strategies

-How Columbia Rates Applicants
+Columbia Acceptance Rate – How Columbia Rates Applicants

-Columbia engages in a holistic admissions process that will result in the university selecting “those that we believe will take greatest advantage of the unique Columbia experience and will offer something meaningful in return to the community.”
+Columbia engages in a holistic admissions process that will result in the university selecting “those that we believe will take the greatest advantage of the unique Columbia experience and will offer something meaningful in return to the community.”
 Toward that aim, there are six factors that Columbia considers above all others:

-- 1) Curriculum & grades
+- Curriculum & grades

-- 2) Context (family and community circumstances)
+- Context (family and community circumstances)

-- 3) Extracurricular activities
+- Extracurricular activities

 Columbia uses a committee-based approach and no applicant is admitted without “discussion and examination” from more than one admissions officer.
 Lastly, the university “seeks diversity of personalities, achievements and talents, and of economic, social, ethnic, cultural, religious, racial and geographic backgrounds.”
-On that note, let’s check out the demographics of the Class of 2023.
+On that note, let’s check out the demographics of the Class of 2024.

 Who Actually Gets Into Columbia?

-- New England: 9%
+- New York

-The top states represented at Columbia were: New York, California, New Jersey, Florida, Texas, Connecticut, Massachusetts, Illinois, Pennsylvania, and Virginia.
-The class was comprised of students from all 50 states.
 Like other Ivy League schools, an advantage can be had if you hail from a less populated state with fewer qualified applicants.
 Elite colleges value “geographic diversity” which means if you live in a remote area like Montana or Idaho, your admissions prospects will get a boost.

-Looking at ethnic identity, the breakdown was as follows (percentages do not add up to 100% as applicants can list multiple races):
+Looking at ethnic identity, the breakdown of the freshman class was as follows (percentages do not add up to 100% as applicants can list multiple races):

 - White: 54%

-- Asian American: 30%
+- Asian American: 28%

 - Hispanic: 20%

-- African American: 15%
+- African American: 18%

-- American Indian: 3%
+- American Indian: 4%

-- Math and Natural Sciences: 30%
+- Math and Natural Sciences: 26%

-- Arts & Humanities: 24%
+- Arts & Humanities: 23%

-- Engineering: 23%
+- Engineering: 24%

-- Social Sciences: 21%
+- Social Sciences: 26%

-- Undecided: 2%
+- Undecided: 1%